 FR&A places high importance on assisting with the improvement of County fiscal processes and mitigating their risk.
 Additionally, FR&A is committed to its own continuous process.

-The primary responsibilities of the General Accounting Division are to ensure the integrity of the automated financial system and all information processed through it; to handle payment of all county obligations through a centralized accounts payable process; to ensure compliance with the County Budget Act; and to process the County’s payroll on a biweekly basis.
+The primary responsibilities of the General Accounting Division are to ensure the integrity of the automated financial system and all information processed through it; to handle payment of all county obligations through a centralized accounts payable process; and to ensure compliance with the County Budget Act.

 Automated Financial System